 Meaning

-In the quote “To resist the frigidity of old age, one must combine the body, the mind, and the heart.
-And to keep these in parallel vigor one must exercise, study, and love.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+“To resist the frigidity of old age, one must combine the body, the mind, and the heart.
+And to keep these in parallel vigor one must exercise, study, and love.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme